Azerbaijan shares latest data on new COVID-19 cases | News.az

 Azerbaijan shares latest data on new COVID-19 cases

-Azerbaijan has documented 359 new COVID-19 cases, 263 patients have recovered, and eight patients have died, the Operational Headquarters under the Azerbaijani Cabinet of Ministers told News.Az
+Azerbaijan has detected 2,440 new COVID-19 cases, 2,016 patients have recovered, and patients have died, Trend reports citing the Operational Headquarters under Azerbaijani Cabinet of Ministers.

-To reveal the COVID-19 cases, 4,261 tests have been carried out in Azerbaijan over the past day, and a total of 6,010,761 tests have been conducted so far.
+Over the past day, 13,794 tests have been carried out in Azerbaijan.
+A total of 5,256,832 tests has been conducted so far.